21 Mind-Blowing Cold Brew Coffee Recipes That Will Transform The Way You Drink Coffee

 - 1 tbsp of Kahlua.

 For the same reasons that cold drip is good on a popsicle stick, it is perfect for in a waffle cone.
-The smooth body and subtly sweet notes of cold brew coffee are just begging to be churned into delicious ice cream.
+The smooth body and subtly sweet notes of cold drip coffee are just begging to be churned into delicious ice cream.

 Cold drip ice cream is the treat we’ve been waiting for, but never knew we wanted.
 In this sense it is like the Batman of summer: the hero we don’t deserve (maybe), but the hero that we need.
 I mean, what better way to fight off the heat than with a bowl of rich, creamy, coffee-flavored ice cream?